 Mabini Shrine, A Fitting Tribute to the Brain of the Revolution

 Located in Barangay Talaga, about 7 kilometers from Tanauan town proper.
 The shrine is just one of the two sites (the other one being in the PUP campus in Sta.
-Mesa) devoted to the intelligence, conviction and heroism of Apolinario Mabini.
+Mesa) devoted to the intelligence, conviction, and heroism of Apolinario Mabini.

 APOLINARIO MABINI, QUICK BIO

 Readily noticeable upon the shrine’s entrance is a small hut that shows the simple way of life Mabini.
-He was born in 1864 from a poor family and being the second eldest of the eight siblings, but his financial constraints did not stop him to pursue a proper education.
+He was born in 1864 from a poor family and is the second eldest of the eight siblings, but his financial constraints did not stop him to pursue a proper education.
 His grandfather, noticing his remarkable intelligence, transferred him to another school.
 He also supported himself in his schooling by working part-time as a servant and in other low-paying jobs.

-During his residence in Manila he lived with his brother Agapito in Nagtahan Street in Sampaloc, Manila (A bridge that was constructed on the site was named after him.)
+During his residence in Manila, he lived with his brother Agapito in Nagtahan Street in Sampaloc, Manila (A bridge that was constructed on the site was named after him.)
 While studying in UST Mabini established contacts with the reformists both in Manila and in Spain, often serving as a coordinator between the two groups.
 He became a member of La Liga Filipina founded by Rizal and started to write his patriotic thoughts which the Spanish regime found seditious.

 In 1986 Mabini was crippled by polio, losing his use of his legs.
-His agony was further exaberated when he was arrested by the Spanish authorities for being allegedly involved in the Philippine Revolution.
+His agony was further exacerbated when he was arrested by the Spanish authorities for being allegedly involved in the Philippine Revolution.

-During the American occupation he was arrested by the authorities and exiled to Guam.
+During the American occupation, he was arrested by the authorities and exiled to Guam.
 He was eventually allowed to return to the Philippines by the authorities, only after swearing the oath of allegiance to the colonizers.
 Soon after returning from exile, he continued writing his patriotic thoughts.